Keeping families close when they need each other most

 Locally, Ronald McDonald House Charities of Northeast Indiana opened a Ronald McDonald Family Room inside Parkview Randallia in 2002.
 The Ronald McDonald Family Room was later re-licensed as a Ronald McDonald House with 6 guest rooms.
 In 2012, the Ronald McDonald House moved to its current home inside the Parkview Regional Medical Center.
 After undergoing an expansion in 2015, the Ronald McDonald House now offers 15 guest rooms and serves approximately 600 families each year.

 The charity expanded its impact further by launching a Ronald McDonald Care Mobile in July 2018.
-The Ronald McDonald Care Mobile provides health services to children 0-5 across northeast Indiana.
+The Ronald McDonald Care Mobile is a doctor’s office on wheels—delivering Parkview Physicians Group – Pediatrics providers to your neighborhood.
+Now, children 0 – 18 years have more convenient access to health services, such as wellness visits and shots.